Owners Capital Definition

-- #2 – No Interference: When a business has Debt as a major source of funds then chances of interference by lenders are high which can become a hindrance in the growth of a business.
+- #2 – No Interference: When a business has Debt as a major source of funds, the chances of interference by lenders are high.
+This can become a hindrance to the growth of a business.
 While in the case of the owner’s capital, management has sole discretion in deciding whatever is good for the business.

-- #1 – Higher Cost: Cost of owner’s capital is the return which such capital could have earned in any other investment opportunity and since business always posses risk so expected return from such capital is higher than the debt capital which is usually secured by some tangible asset.
+- #1 – Higher Cost: Cost of owner’s capital is the return which such capital could have earned in any other investment opportunity.
+Since business always posses risk, so expected return from such capital is higher than the debt capital.
+Debt Capital is usually secured by a tangible asset.

-- #2 – No Leverage Benefit: Interest expense comes with a benefit of tax shield which means a company can claim it as a business expense and like any other expense it reduces the taxable profit but this tax saving is foregone in case of owner’s capital as dividend doesn’t account as a business expense.
+- #2 – No Leverage Benefit: Interest expense comes with a benefit of tax shield, which means a company can claim it as a business expense.
+Like any other expense, it reduces the taxable profit.
+However, this tax saving is foregone in case of owner’s capital as dividend doesn’t account as a business expense.

-- #3 – Dilution: Raising the new owner’s capital dilutes the holding of existing owners but this doesn’t happen in case of debt capital.
-Business can grow with the use of debt capital and at the same time, the valuation of such a business doesn’t get diluted.
+- #3 – Dilution: Raising the new owner’s capital dilutes the holding of existing owners.
+However, this doesn’t happen in the case of debt capital.
+Business can grow with the use of debt capital, and at the same time, the valuation of such a business doesn’t get diluted.

 Owners Capital is a vital part of any business.
 It is the base upon which the whole company stands and grows.
 Business can be carried out with only the owner’s capital or with debt or a mix of equity and debt.
-Although an optimal mix of shareholders’ equity and debt is considered as the best option to get leverage benefits the owner’s capital is highly appreciated when the cost of debt is higher than the return business is providing.
+An optimal mix of shareholders’ equity and debt is considered as the best option to get leverage benefits.
+However, the owner’s capital is highly appreciated when the cost of debt is higher than the return business is providing.